 Interactive proposal maps for feedback on proposal and direct feedback

-A virtual consultation room can add the experience of partaking in a public exhibition, but often a simpler website is fine.
+A virtual consultation room can add the experience of partaking in a public exhibition.